17 Beautiful Picnic Spots in the Blue Mountains

 • Playground: yes

-Please note: Prince Henry Cliff Walk is closed in two places, between Leura Cascades Round Walk and Leura Cascades picnic area, and between Gordon Falls lookout and Olympian lookout, because of landslides and repairs.
+Please note: Prince Henry Cliff Walk is closed in two places because of landslides and repairs.
+The closures are between Leura Cascades Round Walk and Leura Cascades picnic area, and between Gordon Falls lookout and Olympian lookout.
 Check this site before planning any walks here.

 Location: 16-26 Lone Pine Ave, Leura – Open Google map location